Search

 Engeo's Role

-ENGEO is the geotechnical engineer of record providing design recommendations for new and existing foundations, seismichazard mitigation, soil-structure interaction, constructability, and temporary stabilization.
+ENGEO is the Geotechnical Engineer-of-Record, providing design recommendations for new and existing foundations, seismichazard mitigation, soil-structure interaction, constructability, and temporary stabilization.
 ENGEO has been performing an evaluation of the foundation systems with a three-dimensional finite element model to more accurately predict differential performance between new and existing buildings.
 In addition, ENGEO has performed non-ergodic seismichazard analyses to optimize seismic ground motions.
 ENGEO provided performance-based design seismic inputs to the structural designer utilizing conditional mean spectra, soil-structure interaction, and groundmotion scaling.
 In addition, ENGEO’s geotechnical and seismic work was successfully approved by the City of San Francisco peerreview panel without modifications to the design approach.

 C